 We have entered into an Investment Advisory Agreement with GSV Asset Management.
-GSV Asset Management is controlled by Michael T. Moe, our chief executive officer and chairman of our Board of Directors.
-Mr. Moe, as principal of GSV Asset Management, manages the business and internal affairs of GSV Asset Management.
+GSV Asset Management is controlled by Michael T. Moe, our president, chief executive officer and chairman of our Board of Directors and Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary.
+Messrs.
+Moe and Bard, as principals of GSV Asset Management, collectively manage the business and internal affairs of GSV Asset Management.
 In addition, GSV Capital Service Company provides us with office facilities and administrative services pursuant to an Administration Agreement.
-GSV Capital Service Company is controlled by GSV Asset Management.
+Mr. Bard is the managing member of and controls GSV Capital Service Company.
 While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company, our administrator will only charge us for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to GSV Capital Service Company.